Photo by WikiMedia, CC by 3.0

 Fans decided to stay away in support of the regular players back then and crowd numbers dwindled with several games failing to muster a five-figure gate – with the most miserable being the 4,074 souls who watched the Philadelphia Eagles lose 35-3 to the Chicago Bears that year.

-Four of the bottom five involve home matches for the Houston or Tennessee Oilers, who really were the unloved franchise of the NFL between 1996 and 1997.
+All three remaining matches on this list involve the Houston or Tennessee Oilers, who really were the least-loved franchises of the NFL between 1996 and 1997.

 They announced they would be leaving their Texas base for a new home in Nashville, and the folks of Houston decided to abandon their team, even though they were due to play at the Astrodome until the end of the 1997 season.